Davante Adams: 2014–2017

-2018
+2018–2022

-With the return of Aaron Rodgers from injury, Adams had a touchdown reception in each of the Packers' first three games, while averaging 6.7 receptions for 68 yards.
-On route to eight receptions for 81 yards in Week 4, Adams suffered a calf injury but continued to play due to more severe injuries to teammates Randall Cobb and Geronimo Allison.
-In Week 5, Adams had nine receptions for 140 yards and a touchdown in a 31–23 loss to the Detroit Lions.
-In a Week 6 Monday Night Football win over the San Francisco 49ers, Adams recorded 10 receptions for 132 yards and two touchdowns, including a 38-yard reception, 16-yard game-tying touchdown, and two catches for 27 yards to set up the go-ahead field goal all in the final three minutes.
+With the return of Aaron Rodgers from injury, Adams had a touchdown reception in each of the Packers' first three games of the 2018 season, while averaging 6.7 receptions for 68 yards.
+En route to eight receptions for 81 yards in Week 4, Adams suffered a calf injury but continued to play due to more severe injuries to teammates Randall Cobb and Geronimo Allison.
+In Week 5, Adams had nine receptions for 140 yards and a touchdown in a 31–23 loss to the Lions.
+In a Week 6 Monday Night Football win over the San Francisco 49ers, Adams recorded 10 receptions for 132 yards and two touchdowns, including a 38-yard reception, a 16-yard game-tying touchdown, and two catches for 27 yards to set up the go-ahead field goal, all of which happened in the final three minutes.
 After a Week 7 bye, Adams had his third consecutive 100-yard game with five receptions for 133 yards in a narrow 29–27 road loss to the Los Angeles Rams.
-After being limited in yards but recording three touchdowns in his next two games, Adams had a career-best 166 yards on 10 receptions in a Week 11 loss to the Seattle Seahawks.
-A week later, in a 24–17 loss to the Minnesota Vikings, Adams had five receptions for 69 yards and a touchdown.
-In the game, Adams reached 1,000 yards receiving in a season for the first time in his career and scored his tenth touchdown of the season, which gave him his third consecutive season of double-digit receiving touchdowns.
+After being limited in yards but recording three touchdowns in his next two games, Adams had a career-best 166 yards on 10 receptions in a Week 11 loss to the Seahawks.
+A week later, in a 24–17 loss to the Vikings, Adams had five receptions for 69 yards and a touchdown.
+His performance contributed to reaching 1,000 receiving yards in a season for the first time in his career.
+Adams also scored his tenth touchdown of the season, which gave him his third consecutive season of double-digit receiving touchdowns.
 He had a touchdown in each of the next two games as well.
-In Week 15 against the Chicago Bears, Adams had 8 catches for 119 yards in a 24–17 loss, putting him over 100 receptions in a season for the first time in his career.

-In Week 16 against the New York Jets, with the Packers eliminated from the playoffs, Adams had 11 receptions for 71 yards and caught the game-winning touchdown in overtime.
-Rather than risk worsening a nagging knee injury, Adams sat out the final week of the season, ending one reception (with 111) and 133 yards (with 1,386) short of the franchise season receiving records.
+In Week 15 against the Bears, Adams had eight catches for 119 yards in a 24–17 loss, putting him over 100 receptions in a season for the first time in his career.
+In Week 16 against the Jets, with the Packers eliminated from the playoffs, Adams had 11 receptions for 71 yards and caught the game-winning touchdown in overtime.
+Rather than risk worsening a nagging knee injury, Adams sat out the final week of the season, finishing with one reception (111 total) and 133 yards (1,386 total) short of the franchise season receiving records.
+He was named to his second Pro Bowl, and was ranked 35th by his fellow players on the NFL Top 100 Players of 2019.